-Self-immolation (setting yourself on fire as a form of protest, rather than because you enjoy watching your skin blister off) has become something of a symbol for the Tibetan struggle against Chinese rule.
-It's been going on for years, but after a recent resurgence in the ultimate display of civil disobedience, the Chinese government have decided to try and bring an end to Tibetans coating themselves in petrol and lighting a match in a bid to restore “social harmony”.
+Self-immolation has become something of a symbol for the Tibetan struggle against Chinese rule.
+It's been going on for years, but after a recent resurgence in the ultimate display of civil disobedience, the Chinese government has decided to try to stop Tibetans from coating themselves in gas and lighting a match in a bid to restore “social harmony” once and for all.

-Their method of doing so was to post a notice in the Kanlho area offering around £5000 to snitches willing to dob in fellow Tibetans who plan on committing the 'crime' of self-immolation.
+Their method of doing so was to post a notice in the Kanlho area offering around $8,000 to snitches willing to rat out fellow Tibetans who plan on committing the "crime" of self-immolation.
 Rather than quash these acts of rebellion, however, further suicides by fire actually led to the highest incident level on record, with seven Tibetans taking their own lives during one week at the end of October.
-Astoundingly, it seems the oppressed are unwilling to grass up their friends and neighbours for a bit of cash, with immolations carrying on into November, including the first incidence of a triple immolation.
+Astoundingly, it seems the oppressed are unwilling to give up their friends and neighbors for a bit of cash, with immolations carrying on into November, including the first incidence of a triple immolation.

-To learn more about the implications of China’s tactics, as well as Tibet's future, I spoke to Stephanie Brigden from the Free Tibet organisation.
+To learn more about the implications of China’s tactics, as well as Tibet's future, I spoke to Stephanie Brigden from the Free Tibet organization.

-Stephanie Brigden: To put it into perspective, the amount of money the police are offering – 50,000 Yuan – is around a year's wage, even for a Chinese government official.
+Stephanie Brigden: To put it into perspective, the amount of money the police are offering—50,000 Yuan—is around a year's wage, even for a Chinese government official.
 It was obviously an effort to turn Tibetans into informants, but highlights China's complete failure to understand what’s motivating protests.
-If Tibetans are willing to douse themselves in petrol and set themselves on fire, the offer of money isn't really going to quell that desire for freedom.
+If Tibetans are willing to douse themselves in gas and set themselves on fire, the offer of money isn't really going to quell that desire for freedom.

 Exactly.
-The notice was issued on the 21st of October and someone in the same county set himself on fire the next day.
+The notice was issued on October 21, and someone in the same county set himself on fire the next day.
 Within five days, four more Tibetans had been added to the tally (a tally that has increased to seven after the four most recent incidents).
 That week was the highest number of Tibetan self-immolations that we've ever documented.
-If China thinks they can buy off Tibetans then they're terrible mistaken.
+If China thinks they can buy off Tibetans they're terrible mistaken.

 Do you think the increase in frequency was a direct reaction to this notice?

 We don’t actually have any specific evidence.
-We don’t have letters from people who have set themselves on fire saying, “This is what I think of an offer of a reward”.
-But I don’t think it’s a simple coincidence that the highest number of self-immolations we’ve ever documented was immediately after this notice was published.
+We don’t have letters from people who have set themselves on fire saying, “This is what I think of an offer of a reward.”
+But I don’t think it’s a simple coincidence that the highest number of self-immolations we’ve ever documented happened immediately after this notice was published.

 Freedom.
 Tibetans being able to determine how they’re governed.
 Probably like many Chinese citizens, Tibetans don’t want to be ruled by a bunch of unelected men thousands of miles away in Beijing, maintaining their iron grip on the people through the military and police and intimidating and coercing the population.
 I think it’s interesting that two thirds of the Tibetans are under 25 years old.
 That means they know nothing other than China’s occupation, yet they still reject it.